karlnicoll/cpp-shared-mem-example/README.md

   * Why?
   * How would you protect from overflows?
 * What happens if you launch more than two copies of the program?

+## License

+This code is released into the public domain.
+You can copy, edit, and re-release this code without guilt, and you don't have to give any credit.